-Blue-green algae blooms have captivated public attention in part because of their potential production of toxins.
-But not all algae blooms are blue-greens and not all blue-green blooms are toxic.
+Cyanobacteria blooms have captivated public attention in part because of their potential production of toxins.
+But not all blooms are cyanobacteria and not all cyanobacteria blooms produce cyanotoxins.

 LCC has produced a visual guide to various types of floating phenomena on Lake Champlain.
-It will help you distinguish blue green algae from other common accumulations of plant matter.
-The key should not be relied upon to determine whether or not a blue green algae bloom contains toxins.
+It will help you distinguish cyanobacteria from other common accumulations of plant matter.
+The key should not be relied upon to determine whether or not a blue-green algae bloom contains toxins.

 The impact of stormwater pollution on Lake Champlain is of significant concern.
 Smart growth principles can help in the management of stormwater.
 The Lake Champlain Committee, along with the National Wildlife Federation and the Vermont Forum of Sprawl, has produced The Stormwater Smart Growth Connection (pdf, 6.8 MB) to explore the relationship between smart growth principles and stormwater management.
 The booklet is meant to assist planning efforts in communities throughout the Lake Champlain Basin.

 The document Contribution of Phosphorus from Automatic Dishwasher Detergents (ADDs) to Lake Champlain (pdf), completed in 2004, helped build the case for banning phosphorus in automatic dishwasher detergents.
 It's estimated that ADDs generate about 60 metric tons of phosphorus in the Champlain Basin each year.
-Even assuming 90% removal efficiency at wastewater treatment facilities and 100% removal from septic systems there are still two to three metric tons of phosphorus entering Lake Champlain solely due to dishwashers.
+Even assuming 90 percent removal efficiency at wastewater treatment facilities and 100 percent removal from septic systems there are still two to three metric tons of phosphorus entering Lake Champlain solely due to dishwashers.
 Since the report was published, several states including Vermont have passed legislation banning the use of phosphorus in ADDs.

 A curriculum guide for high-school teachers, this 55-page publication provides ideas for learning activities and community projects organized into ten lessons.
 To order a copy, please call the LCC office at (802) 658-1414 or send us an email at lcc@. lakechamplaincommittee.org